dcmox/moxy-tasks/README.md

 # Moxy Task Scheduler
 MoxyTaskScheduler is a task/job scheduler class.
-Define a set of tasks (Functions or Web Workers) with scheduled times, pass them into MoxyTaskScheduler, and it do its job.
+Define a set of tasks (Functions or Web Workers) with scheduled times, pass them into MoxyTaskScheduler, and let it do its job.

 ## Class Methods
 * start() - Starts the task scheduler